 The cause of lupus is unknown

-An interplay of genetic and environmental factors contribute to the formation of the antibodies that lead to lupus.
+A combination of genetic and environmental factors contribute to the formation of the antibodies that lead to lupus.
+Possible triggers of disease flare ups include:

 Lupus symptoms may be vague, variable and unpredictable